jferson1089/Project1-Portfolio-Site/project-worksheet.md

         <button>Contact Me</button>
         </form></article>
 ```
 Above is my form box with linking into the google forms and google spreadsheet to record responses.
 I used this method for time saving, currently it still brings up a google "submitted" box which I would like to remove if I have time to look into it.
-So using youtube video linked above, after creating the form you can inspect the elements of each particular box and set them appropriately.
+So using youtube video linked above, after creating your google form you can inspect the elements of each particular box and set them appropriately to your page.
 Then you make your form action the url of the google form and it links it up.
 The Form, inputs, and button where created and styled by me.

 ## Issues and Resolutions
- Use this section to list of all major issues encountered and their resolution.
+My hamburger menu broke my code: The function for the hamburger menu was in the wrong order.
+After some playing around with it I realized this and moved it up in the app.js file and everything came back together.

+Addition of nav bar links that scroll the page: This addition caused me to need to restyle the page, I switched the layouts to be larger, so the scrolling function could actually scroll to something instead of moving an small amount.
+This was an oversight in my design and a good learning experience when making a single page application, make everything larger.

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier